holdstop/redigo-pipeline-pool/README.md

-RedigoPiplinePool
+Redigo-Pipline-Pool
 ======

 Simple Go Redis pipline pool client base on [Redigo](https://github.com/gomodule/redigo).

-This is a connectionless Redis pool.
+This is a connection free Redis pool.
 It handles all connection operations by itself.
 You don't need to deal with Redis connection.

 This pool use pipline to execute Redis commands.
 Multiple commands can execute on one connection at the same time.
 So you don't need too many connections.